Dylan Bundy: Baltimore Orioles

 Bundy was promoted to the high Class A Frederick Keys on May 23, 2012 where he posted a 6–3 record with a 2.84 ERA.
 He was named to appear in the 2012 All-Star Futures Game.

 Bundy was promoted to the Bowie Baysox on August 14, 2012, and he was then promoted to the Baltimore Orioles on September 19, 2012.
 On September 23, Bundy made his MLB debut against the Boston Red Sox in a relief appearance.
 He recorded two outs.
 He appeared once more during the season on September 25 against the Blue Jays, pitching one inning, allowing one hit and walk.

 On June 27, 2013, he underwent Tommy John surgery.
 He was expected to miss at least 12 months.
 In January 2014, Bundy had circled June 28, 2014—one year and one day after his Tommy John surgery—as the target date for his return.

 On July 29, 2015, Bundy was shut down indefinitely with calcification in the back area of his shoulder.
 At the time of his shutdown, there was no timetable for his return.
 On August 26, it was announced that he would pitch in an instructional league, along with fellow Orioles pitcher Hunter Harvey, in September 2015.

-Out of minor league options in 2016, Bundy had an impressive spring and made the Orioles Opening Day roster.
-He made his season debut on April 7, 1290, days after his last Major League appearance.
+Out of minor league options in 2016, Bundy was impressive in spring training and made the Orioles Opening Day roster.
+He made his season debut on April 7, 2016; this appearance came 1,290 days after the last time Bundy had played in a Major League game.
 Bundy pitched an inning against the Minnesota Twins, allowing only one hit, while earning a hold.

 At the All-Star break, Bundy had appeared in 22 games out of the bullpen, pitching to a 3.08 ERA in 38.0 innings.
 He went 2–1 and collected 32 strikeouts.
 After the All-star break, Bundy was inserted into a struggling Orioles rotation to help find stability.
 Bundy had a rocky first start, as he pitched 31/3 while giving up four runs all via the home run.
 Bundy had a much better start the second time around against the Cleveland Indians, going 5 innings while allowing one unearned run.
 On July 27, against the Colorado Rockies, Bundy took a perfect game into the sixth inning with one out before allowing a walk and then a home run to former Oriole Nick Hundley.
 In his very next start against the Texas Rangers, Bundy turned in his best performance, throwing 7 innings of one-hit baseball.
 He carried a no-hitter through 52/3 innings before giving up a single.